 UPCOMING ESDN EVENTS 2026

-5th ESDN Topic Exchange (early May online)
+5th ESDN Topic Exchange (22 June online)

 This event is an exclusive online webinar for ESDN Regular Member countries that support the ESDN.

-ESDN Workshop (28-29 May in Vienna)
+ESDN Youth Workshop 2026 (12-15 August in Vienna)

 European Sustainable Development Week (ESDW) 2026 (18 September - 08 October)